PanDAWMS/panda-docs/docs/source/admin_guide/harvester/plugins/htcondor_plugins.rst

 * ``"tokenDir"``: Default token directory for a queue; only used for SDF template placeholder {token*} Default is null
 * ``"tokenDirAnalysis"``: token directory for analysis workers in grandly unified queues (should not be used for unified dispatch); only used for SDF template placeholder {token*} if the worker is analysis.
 Default is null
 * ``"useAnalysisCredentials"``: Try to use analysis credentials first.
 Default is false
 * ``"useCRIC"``: Whether to use CRIC; i.e. to fill worker attributes and some SDF template placeholders with the PQ setup on CRIC.
-If false, the SDF template placeholders depending on CRIC should not be used.
+If false, the SDF template placeholders depending on CRIC (non-empty "harvester_template") should not be used.
 Default is false
 * ``"useCRICGridCE"``: Whether to select Grid CEs from PQ setup on CRIC.
 If true, useCRIC will be overwritten to be true as well and for each worker, one of the CEs on CRIC will be selected (weighted by an internal algorithm) to submit the worker to.
 For Grid, useful with CEtemplateDir attribute.
 Default is false
 * ``"useFQDN"``: Whether to use FQDN for harvester internal record.
 If false or null, short hostname is used.
 Default is null
 * ``"useSpool"``: Whether to use condor spool mechanism.
 If false, need shared FS across remote schedd.
 Default is false